martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 An active state's button is red, whereas a green button implies availability.
 Once you activate the state, the button becomes dark red.
 The entry state has the &#xf061; icon in front of the name.

 Right-clicking a state's button will open up a context menu containing additional actions.
+Right-clicking on a state will also select the state.

+Selecting a state will automatically update the state that was previously selected.

 ![State's context menu](StateContextMenu.png)